 2.6 WHAT DOES A NATIONAL PARTNERSHIP DO?

 A National Partnership is a mechanism to support the work of the EAAFP within each country.
-To do this it:
+To do this it is recommended that the National Partnership could

 Meet annually (face-to-face or online) to report on progress, discuss innovations, successes, concerns and to build relationships.